monniert/differentiable-blocksworld/README.md

 <img src="media/dtu_table.png" alt="dtu_table.png" width="800px"/>

-Our model is evaluated at the end of each training and scores are written in `final_scores.tsv`.
+Our model is evaluated at the end of each run and scores are written in `dtu_scores.tsv` for the official Chamfer evaluation and `final_scores.tsv` for training losses, transparencies and image rendering metrics.
 To reproduce our results on a single DTU scene, run the following command which will launch 5 sequential runs with different seeds (the `auto` score is the one with minimal training loss):